 - Tip: You can also use the multiple shots setting with your remote.

-- Enable WiFi connection and app on your phone: Some cameras have a built in WiFi connection, which means you can easily connect your camera to your phone, using an app, and operate the shutter remotely.
-This also shows you a preview of the photo on your phone, which means you won’t have to worry about cutting your head off or standing infront of the monument your trying to get your picture with.
+- Enable WiFi connection and app on your phone: Some cameras have a built-in WiFi connection, which means you can easily connect your camera to your phone, using an app, and operate the shutter remotely.
+This also shows you a preview of the photo on your phone, which means you won’t have to worry about cutting your head off or standing in front of the monument you’re trying to get your picture with.
 However, this does seem to use a lot of battery on both devices.

-Tip: You can also use the multiple shots setting with the app.
+Tip: You can also use the multiple shots setting through the app.

 This post is based on the devices that I use to take my own photos, which are the iPhone 7, GoPro Hero 4 and Canon EOS 750D.